CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-email-datarequest.md

 The JSON with all available information.
 If the data is available, the JSON contains two members, *info* and *data*.
 The info member has also two members *type* and *id*.
-The type provides the type of info, which can be *email*, *profile*, or  *subprofile*, the *id* is the email address, or the numeric identifier of the profile or subprofile.
+The type provides the type of info which can be *email*, *profile*, or  *subprofile*, the *id* is the email address or the numeric identifier of the profile or subprofile.

 The data member in the JSON contains an array of arrays with all the info we have found.
 Examples of the information that is in the data member are:

 - Complete MIMEs that where sent,
 - Opens, an clicks information,
 - Filled in surveys